bevyengine/bevy-website/release-content/0.16/release-notes/17398_Relationships_nonfragmenting_onetomany.md

 2. The system was specialized and not reusable.
 Developers wanting to define their own relationship types had to reinvent the wheel.
 3. To ensure data integrity, expensive scans were required to avoid duplicates.

-In **Bevy 0.16** we have added initial support for Relationships: a generalized and efficient component-driven system for linking entities together bidirectionally.
+In **Bevy 0.16** we have added initial support for **relationships**: a generalized and efficient component-driven system for linking entities together bidirectionally.
 This is what defining a new [`Relationship`] looks like:

 ```rust
 /// This is a "relationship" component.